 Hard work from everyone at Elephantstay has paid off with many noticeable improvements since our visit 18 months earlier, changes which benefit the elephants and visitors too.

 We decided to make another visit to Thailand at rather short notice and found that bookings at Elephantstay were rather heavy and time was working against us, my 9 year old daughter had decided if we couldn’t go back to stay with Dokma and the other elephants we had fallen in love with previously, then she didn’t want to go on holiday at all.
 Much juggling and plan changing saw us there during a week of perfect weather, fun, swimming and activities with the elephants, great Thai food from the ladies, fantastic memories and a desire to get back again as soon as possible.
 We send our love to all humans, pachyderms, dogs, fish, rabbit and monkey at Elephantstay and our best wishes for a healthy and happy 2010.
+From Sandy, Rhys, Lee and Amira from Gold Coast Australia and Jake and Hillary from Phoenix Arizona.

 The basic routine of cleaning up, feeding, riding and bathing the elephants remained the same, except this time the afternoon feed was in a new area where the ecstatic elephants gulped down a yummy mix of specially grown grass and molasses.
 This is definitely Pisamy’s favourite part of the day because I’ve never seen her move faster than on her way to this area!